openfheorg/openfhe-development/docs/sphinx_rsts/modules/pke/pke_scheme.rst

 - `schemebase <https://github.com/openfheorg/openfhe-development/tree/main/src/pke/include/schemebase/>`_, which contains the base implementations of various functionalities

-- `schemerns <https://github.com/openfheorg/openfhe-development/tree/main/src/pke/include/schemerns/>`_, which contains the RNS-ed base schemeimplementations.
+- `schemerns <https://github.com/openfheorg/openfhe-development/tree/main/src/pke/include/schemerns/>`_, which contains the base RNS scheme implementation.

 At a high level, this can be thought of as: